 Additional pictures will probably be of the plants that we are taking cuttings from (or all the plants we have of this type grouped together).

 Click the picture for a larger image that can be studied more closely or saved as wallpaper (if a different picture I will over-write with the inventory picture next spring).
 The date the picture was taken should be noted in a corner of the picture.

 You might want to reload this page in case your computer has it cached or check my Roseraie Page where I show how I propagate, grow and sell roses.

 Want to purchase?
 Contact me.

-We stool layer this rose by inserting a 7 gallon potted 'Harisons Yellow' into a 45 gallon pot and surround it with potting soil so that its insulated against heat and cold.
+We stool layer this rose (on left) by inserting a 7 gallon potted 'Harisons Yellow' into a 45 gallon pot and surround it with potting soil so that its insulated against heat and cold.
 I cut the plant back so that it forms this years growth near the soil line.
-When the new growth is as thick as a pencil I lightly wound the stem (so uit shows light green) and treat the wounds with Rooting hormone, burying them in moist sand and finally covering with mulch so its easy to keep the sand moist.
+When the new growth is as thick as a pencil I lightly wound the stem (so it shows light green) and treat the wounds with Rooting hormone, burying them in moist sand and finally covering with mulch so its easy to keep the sand moist.
 A year later I should be able to get 3 or 4 rooted cuttings when I dig down to the rim of the 7 gallon pot again.
 We are stool layering several of these plants so that I might be able to get as many as 9 rooted plants per year (sometimes).
 Picture on right showing a mature 'Harisons Yellow' perhaps a hundred years old in the Hilltowns of upstate New York.
 Want to purchase a rooted cutting?
 Contact me.